ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 i just want to take a break for like all of september, gotta figure out where i left off with rosalind and those problems, now i can ask questions on claude if i want to. i dont think its capable of coming up with the code completely and correctly and i dont like asking for answers when i know its something i need to know in the future. anyway thats what im doing this month.

+i know that anytime ive had downtime, i do use it for good and force myself to learn new things, and it comes up in work later and then im like, well i didnt have to do anything in my downtime prolly but i forced myself and it paid off

 ------------------
 # Oct
 ------------------